Luekrit/Enterprise-IAM-Governance-Lab-with-AI-Powered-Identity-Analytics-Automation/README.md

 - Use this to document and understand the IAM flow before automation

 ### **Phase 2 – Joiner Automation with Python & Boto3**
-- Automatically provisions IAM users from `users.csv`
+- Automatically provisions IAM users from `joiner.csv`
 - Creates missing groups, attaches policies, applies tags
 - CLI-based onboarding simulation for Joiner lifecycle

 ### **Phase 3 – Mover & Leaver Lifecycle Automation**
-- Reads `users_lifecycle.csv` with user statuses
+- Reads `mover.csv` and `leaver.csv` with user statuses
 - Reassigns group and policy if user changes role (Mover)
 - Detaches and deletes users marked as `inactive` (Leaver)